1,000+ Opportunities

 View recording, including transcript and chat for Meeting 1 View slides: 10-24-24 Meeting Slides View recording, including transcript and chat for Meeting 2 View slides: 10-30-24 Meeting Slides Content last updated October 10, 2025

-Based on current listing details, eligibility includes: Municipal governments, local public utilities, non-governmental organizations, Tribal nations, and other qualified entities in Connecticut.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Municipal governments, local public utilities, non-governmental organizations, Tribal nations, and other qualified entities in Connecticut.
+Confirm the full requirements in the official notice before applying.